ekalostz/Meaw-Template/README.md

 How to use?
 1. Download or clone this repo.

-2. Install dependencies.

-npm install or yarn install
+2. Install dependencies (npm install or yarn install)

 3. Run project on iOS / Android.